drug-design/course/docs/chapters/ligand-based-approaches.md

 ### Chemical Modifications for SAR Information
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.

-The systematic exploration of analogs of a given structure allows one to obtain information and accumulate data that are of great utility for understanding the structure-activity relationships.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/chemical-modifications-for-sar-information-ab26f4bd'><i class='fa fa-play' aria-hidden='true'></i></button>The systematic exploration of analogs of a given structure allows one to obtain information and accumulate data that are of great utility for understanding the structure-activity relationships.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[structure-activity relationships]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.